-We then group the number of sales by brand using another Beam’s transform – GroupByKey.
-As an output result we have a PCollection of key/values where key is brand name and value is iterable collection of sales for that brand.
+We then group the number of sales by brand using another Beam’s transform - GroupByKey.
+As an output result we have a PCollection of key/values where key is brand name and value is an iterable collection of sales for that brand.

 Now we are ready to sum up all numbers of car sales per brand using our own implementation of ParDo transform:

 To finalize the pipeline, we apply another IO transform to take the PCollection of strings and write them in a text file: